tomrsae/ronion/README.md

 - Onion-Protocol's main purpos is to act as this network's header and payload holder, officially known as 'Onion'.
 The onion indicates what Consumer, Index and Relay should do with the payload the onion holds.
 - Cryptography's main purpos is to provide ed_25519 + AES encryption of onions between Consumer, Index and Relay.
 ## Future work
-- Refactor and
+- Refactor relay node code to make it more maintainable and readable.
+- Write more formal documentation
+-
 ### Missing features
+- Connecting a relay to an endpoint
-- .
+-
 ### Potential weaknesses
+-

 ## Dependencies
 - x25519-dalek = "1"